 I don’t doubt that we will win our fight soon.
-But I’m just so goddamned tired of fighting the same fight over and over again against the same conservative argument.
+But I’m just so tired of fighting the same fight over and over again against the same arguments:

 “What if I wanted to marry a box turtle?
 What’s next?”

-Here’s my answer: Yes.
-If the turtle pays $36, takes a blood test, is a legal resident of the state, has a legal birth certificate, has a social security number, is over 18 years of age, found to be of sound mind, and signs his name with black ink on a civil marriage certificate before the county clerk’s officer and a witness… Because all those hurdles already exist.
+Bill, you can marry a box turtle if the turtle pays $36, is a legal resident of the state, has a legal birth certificate, has a social security number, is over 18 years of age, takes a blood test, is found to be of sound mind, and signs his name with black ink on a civil marriage certificate before the county clerk’s officer and a witness… Because all those hurdles already exist.
 If that your turtle qualifies, then, well, yes you can marry that turtle.